TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ## Alternatives to template matching

-While template matching is a standard method, several alternative approaches have been developed, for identifying macromolecules within dense cellular environment
+While template matching is a standard method, several alternative approaches have been developed for identifying macromolecules within dense cellular environment.
+Especially, in the case where you don't know what your particle looks like, template matching falls short.

 ### Manual Picking